mrsarm/backset/docs/api.md

 - `q`: optional, a string used to search by name.
 - `page_size`: optional, default 50.
 - `offset`: optional, default 0.
 - `sort`: optional, default "name".
-Possible options are "name" and "-name".
+Possible options are "name", "-name", "created_at" or "-created_at".

 ```shell
 $ http ":8558/tenants?page_size=5&offset=10"